-- Cell phones (may not be used during the instructional day unless teacher permitted), pagers, electronic games, CD players, and IPODs - Dangerous objects such as knives, spike wristbands, sharp objects, lighters, matches, or any device that can harm others - Items of distraction such as toys, water guns, whistles, balloons, stink bombs, fireworks, confetti, offensive spray, rubber bands, permanent markers, fingernail polish, e-cigarettes, vapor devices, etc. - Gum, sunflower seeds, candy, or any food items which detract from learning and teaching - Radios and tape recorders are not to be brought to school without prior permission.
+- Pagers, electronic games, CD players, and IPODs - Dangerous objects such as knives, spike wristbands, sharp objects, lighters, matches, or any device that can harm others

+- Items of distraction such as toys, water guns, whistles, balloons, stink bombs, fireworks, confetti, offensive spray, rubber bands, permanent markers, fingernail polish, e-cigarettes, vapor devices, etc. - Gum, sunflower seeds, candy, or any food items which detract from learning and teaching - Radios and tape recorders are not to be brought to school without prior permission.
 Such items are disruptive and are an invitation to theft.